-Administrator, the, means the person appointed by the Town Manager to administer and enforce this chapter.
+Administrator, the, means the town council, which is charged with the enforcement person appointed by the Town Manager to administer and enforce of this chapter.
 The Town Manager may also appoint one or more deputy and assistant zoning administrators, who shall perform such duties as may be assigned to them.

-THIS RESOLUTION IS EFFECTIVE UPON ADOPTION.
+THIS ORDINANCE IS EFFECTIVE UPON ADOPTION.

-Done this 10th day of October, 2014.
+Done this day of, 2014.

 TOWN OF HAYMARKET, VIRGINIA

+ATTEOT

 ATTEST:

 Jennifer Preli, Town Clerk

-Motion to approve: Second: Voting Aye: Voting Nay: Absent: Abstaining:
+Motion to approve:

+Second:

+Voting Aye:

+Voting Nay:

+Absent:

+Abstaining: